jordandgold/url-shortener/README.md

 ### Client

+The client is a simple react typescript application.
+This was quickly generated using the `create-react-app` scripts.

-First, we need to install all dependencies from the `/client` directory:
+To get started, we first need to install all dependencies from the `/client` directory:

 ```
 npm install